microscaler/fleetingdns/docs/engineering/E5-SDK_Integration_(Design_v0.2).md

 ## 🧭 Overview

-This document outlines the design of **language-specific SDKs** to make Ephemeral DNS Forwarder (EDF) trivially accessible from developer tools, test harnesses, and other programmatic contexts.
+This document outlines the design of **language-specific SDKs** to make Ephemeral DNS Forwarder (FDF) trivially accessible from developer tools, test harnesses, and other programmatic contexts.
 These SDKs wrap the CLI binary (`edf`) or expose native bindings where appropriate, enabling endpoint creation and teardown via Python, JavaScript/TypeScript, and Go.

 ---